owl11/Inter-OP-Layer/README.md

-# The Inter-OP Layer
+# The Inter-OP Layer (WIP)

 At the intersection of L2's, we found interoperability.

 ## About

-The Inter-OP Layer is a set of experimental contracts that seek unify the entry point to all OP-Stack with an OP-Stack fork which would be interoperable since deplyoemnt.
+The Inter-OP Layer is an OP-Stack fork, incubated in the 2024 superhack, it is a set of experimental contracts that would unify the entry point to OP-chains with an OP-Stack fork which would be interoperable since deplyoemnt.

 DISCLAIMER: These contracts have not been audited, and are highly experimental, they are provided on an "as is" basis, users should be wary of risks of using unaudited code.

 [further discliamers](#disclaimers)

 ## Overview

-While the OP team is actively building out the [Interoperability layer](https://specs.optimism.io/interop/overview.html) for the L2 side of things, we set out to make the L1 contracts equally interoperable, this means enabling batch-sending to multiple OP chains in single transaction and facilitating batch-sending of cross-Domain messages as well as more expiremental features.
+While the OP team is actively building out the [Interoperability layer](https://specs.optimism.io/interop/overview.html) for the L2 side of things, in this hypothetical fork, we set out to make the L1 contracts equally interoperable, this means enabling batch-sending to multiple OP chains in single transaction and facilitating batch-sending of cross-Domain messages as well as more expiremental features.

 ### Components

 - [Bedrock-Utils](#bedrock-Utils) : Utility contracts that wrap around the existing Standard bridge providing an easy and unified entry point to multiple OP chains, maintaining the status quo of each OP Chain's seperate L1 Cross Domain Messanger
 - [Bedrock-Universals-Forks](#bedrock-universals-forks) : The universal Bedrock contracts, modified to enable the the user facing contracts to work with multiple OP Chains (OP Portal's).
-- [Libraries](#libraries): Libraries that simplify fetching multiple OP chain's addresses.
+- [Constants](#constants): Const Libraries that simplify fetching multiple OP chain's addresses.
 - [Bedrock-contract-Forks](#bedrock-contracts-forks) : Modiffied Bedrock contracts that would provide a unified way to access any and all OP-comptaible chains from the L1 and back.
   - [crossDomainMessanger](#cross-domain-messanger)
   - [Standard-Bridge](#standard-bridge)
   - [ERC721Bridge](#erc721-bridge)
-- [etc](#etc-wip) : expriemetnal contracts meant to work on top of the existing Bedrock contracts, much like the [Bedrock-utils](#bedrock-utils) except they aren't functional just yet, and only include an experimental Create2Deployer.
+- [etc](#etc) : expriemetnal contracts meant to work on top of the existing Bedrock contracts, much like the [Bedrock-utils](#bedrock-utils) except they aren't functional just yet, and only include an experimental Create2Deployer.

 ## Usage